Want to improve the quality of air in your home/office? Add some indoor plants.

-They not only add oxygen and remove carbon dioxide, they filter out harmful chemicals in the air.
-Their foliage purifies the air and removes toxins from household paints, chemicals and plastics.
+They not only add oxygen and remove carbon dioxide, but they also filter out harmful chemicals in the air.
+Their foliage purifies the air and removes toxins from household paints, chemicals, and plastics.
 They have a lot of surface area which helps to filter dust out and improve air quality.
 Formaldehyde is the biggest indoor pollutant.
 Did you know that the Boston Fern is among the best plants for removing formaldehyde?
 Other harmful vapors include benzene, acetone, ammonia, and VOCs to name a few.

-Here is a list of some of plants that are easy to grow and care for in the home/office while working 24/7 to keep your indoor air clean.
+Here is a list of some of the plants that are easy to grow and care for in the home/office while working 24/7 to keep your indoor air clean.

 Peace lily (Spathiphyllum wallisii)

 Peace lily, also known as white sails, has dark green leaves and produces white flowers, or spathes, surrounding a creamy white spadix.
 Voted the No. 1 desk plant in 2007 because of its ability to refresh the air.